allendavidsnook/allendavidsnook.github.io/_posts/2020-08-12-the-engineermanager-pendulum.md

 title: The Engineer/Manager Pendulum
 ---

 I am so happy I tapped on Episode 27 of the POPCAST this morning.
-And so glad Dan interviewed Charity and especially the focus of the podcast: her post about the &#8220;Engineer/Manager Pendulum&#8220;
+And so glad Dan interviewed Charity and especially the focus of the podcast: her post about the "Engineer/Manager Pendulum"